PascalCorpsman/mini_projects/FIR_IIR/Readme.md

 # FIR IIR

-This application let you fully costumize FIR, IIR Filters and then uses dem on given data.
+This application let you fully costomize FIR, IIR Filters and then uses dem on given data.
 This data can be a given formula, raw data or images.

 As the main goal of this program is to educate, as it supports reading raw data and raw output it could also be used for serious reasons.